 To qualify for the Dean's List, a student must be a candidate for a degree, enrolled as a full-time student, and maintain a grade point average of 3.50 or higher.
-The Dean's List for traditional students is published at the end of Fall and Spring semesters.
-The Dean's List is calculated and published once a calendar year around July 1 for non-traditional students who have completed fifteen (15) credit hours or more during the previous year.
+The Dean's List is for traditional students and is published at the end of Fall and Spring semesters.